 Section 23-7.4 of the Code of Virginia governs eligibility for in-state tuition.
 To be eligible for in-state tuition rates the applicant must have been a bona fide legal resident of Virginia for a period of at least one year prior to the first day of the semester or term.
-The college makes an initial determination of a student’s eligibility for in-state tuition rates (domiciliary status) based on the information the applicant and/or the applicant’s parent, legal guardian, or spouse provides on the Application for Admission.
-WEB applicants certify that they have provided accurate information on behalf of parents, legal guardians, and spouses.
+The college makes an initial determination of a student’s eligibility for in-state tuition rates (domiciliary status) based on the information the applicant and/or the applicant’s parent, legal guardian, or spouse provides on the application for admission.
+Online applicants certify that they have provided accurate information on behalf of parents, legal guardians, and spouses.